baigel2/baigelbytes/content/quotes.md

 **Quotes by me will have no author cited.
 Otherwise I will either cite the author or put "- Unknown" if I don't know who the author is.**

 &nbsp;

+> **“For a man to conquer himself is the first and noblest of all victories. ”** - Plato

+&nbsp;

+> **“Small disciplines repeated with consistency every day lead to great achievements gained slowly over time."** - John C. Maxwell

+&nbsp;

+> **“Rule your mind or it will rule you. "** - Horace

+&nbsp;

+> **“There is no magic wand that can resolve our problems.
+The solution rests with our work and discipline."** - Jose Eduardo dos Santos

+&nbsp;

+> **“Self-control is the chief element in self-respect, and self-respect is the chief element in courage."** - Thucydides

+&nbsp;

 > **“Civilize The Mind, But Make Savage The Body.”** - Chinese Proverb